apache/qpid-interop-test/QUICKSTART.md

 You must build *and install* qpid-interop-test before you can run the tests.

-By default, qpid-interop-test will install to /usr/local, but you can set any non-priviedged directory as the install prefix, for example $HOME/install.
+By default, qpid-interop-test will install to /usr/local, but you can set any non-priviedged directory as the install prefix using the CMAKE_INSTALL_PREFIX environment variable, for example $HOME/install.

+The following tools are needed to build qpid-interop-test:

+ * git
+ * gcc-c++
+ * Python 2.7.x
+ * cmake
+ * Java JDK
+ * Maven
+ * JSON cpp

-The following pre-requisites must be installed *before* you build and install
+The following Qpid components must be installed *before* you build and install
 qpid-interop-test:

- * Qpid Proton (includes C++ Proton API)
+ * Qpid Proton (including C++ Proton API)
  * Qpid Python
  * Qpid JMS
- * Maven
- * JSON cpp

 The following are not required, but if installed and present, will be tested: